CorrelAid/correlcon_ssdg_clf/documents/presentation/slides.md

  <ol>
     <li class="smaller">SDG Knowledge Hub Dataset of SDG-labeled News Articles.
 (2023, January 10). doi: [10.5281/zenodo.7523032](https://zenodo.org/records/7523032)</li>
 </ol>

 ---

-## Workshop
+## Tutorial Introduction

+- Presentation will continue in a Jupyter Notebook
+    - How to "quantify" text
-- Baseline: Binary Relevance with TF-IDF and Logistic Regression
+    - Binary Relevance with TF-IDF and Logistic Regression

+- Afterwards we will work through a script for code deployment
+    - Running code with modal
     - Measuring Power Consumption and Carbon Emissions with the `codecarbon` package

-- Presentation will continue in a Jupyter Notebook
+- If you want to, you can follow along on your own machine with the repo at: https://github.com/CorrelAid/correlcon_ssdg_clf

+---

+## Coding Session Setup

+- Follow the Project Setup steps in this workshops repo: https://github.com/CorrelAid/correlcon_ssdg_clf

+- **What you can do now**:
+    - Ask questions or discuss the topic with me or in groups in while others start coding
+    - Work on the tasks described in (ordered by difficulty)
+    - Freestyle coding 💃

 ---